-- retiring to the bed that belonged to the duke and duchess of Windsor.
+the bed that belonged to the duke and duchess of Windsor.
 A sumptuous breakfast will follow the next morning.
 This handsome 1909 house contains 17 rooms, 7 with private bathroom.
 See p.
+456.

-464. - Thea's House (Banff, Alberta; © 403/762-2499): Banff's most upscale B&B, Thea's House manages to combine rustic charm and modern elegance.
+- Thea's House (Banff, Alberta; (2) 403/762-2499): Banff's most upscale B&B, Thea's House manages to combine rustic charm and modern elegance.
 This refined log-and-stone lodging is a short walk from the busy throngs along Banff Avenue, but it feels miles away in terms of restful comfort.
 Expect antiques, pine furniture, luxurious amenities, and a friendly but discreet welcome.
 See p.
-589. - The Haterleigh Heritage Inn (Victoria, British Columbia; © 866/234-2244 or 250/384-9995): This exceptional B&B captures the essence of Victoria's romance with a combination of antique furniture, original stained-glass windows, and attentive personal service.
+582. - The Haterleigh Heritage Inn (Victoria, British Columbia; (2) 250/384-9995): This exceptional B&B captures the essence of Victoria's romance with a combination of antique furniture, stunning stained-glass windows, and attentive personal service.
 The spacious rooms boast high ceilings, large windows, sitting areas, and enormous bathrooms, some with hand-painted tiles and Jacuzzi tubs.
 Everything is immaculate, and the suites make for wonderful romantic weekends.
 See p.
-718.
+699.